okeeffed/developer-notes/manual/VSCode/VSCode-Can-Do-That.md

 You can add `//#region Class Methods` (as an example) and `//#endregion Class Methods` to create you own custom folder points.

 If your cursor is inside of a region and you fold all of a level etc, it is smart enough to know to keep that region open.

+## Breadcrumbs

+If you hit `shift + command + .`, you can open the breadcrumbs popover and navigated through the page breadcrumbs!

+This can be a little similar to `command + shift + o` but shows a clearer outline.

+An article that shares this can be found [here](https://dev.to/mrahmadawais/vscode-breadcrumbs-are-here-jkn).